asantagata/fruit-ui/docs/md/components.md

 ### The `key` property

 Components can be given a key by assigning their `key` property.
 The key must be a string.
+The key is passed to the top-level element of the component.
 To learn more, see @[keys](core-keys).

 ### The `binding` property

 Components can be given a binding by assigning their `binding` property.
 The binding must be a string.
+The binding is passed to the top-level element of the component.
 To learn more, see @[bindings](core-bindings).

 ## Component producers